Sainte-Anne-de-Bellevue: History

 Galipeault Bridge between Sainte-Anne-de-Bellevue and l'île Perrot.
 July 20, 1948.

 Sainte-Anne-de-Bellevue was established on a location once known and frequented by both the Algonquin and Iroquois peoples.
 Situated between two important lakes (Lac des Deux-Montagnes and Lac Saint Louis) and near the confluence of two important rivers (the Saint Lawrence River and the Ottawa River) both nations recognized its natural strategic advantages and had names for the place.
 The oral records show that it was named “Tiotenactokte” by the Algonquin, which means "place of the last encampments" and that the Iroquois called it “Skanawetsy” meaning "white waters, after the rapids".

 In 1663, the Saint-Louis Mission was founded in the west end of Montreal Island at Pointe-Caron (site of the present-day Baie-d'Urfé yacht club), and was led by François-Saturnin Lascaris d'Urfé.
 At that time, the mission included the entire area from the tip of Montreal Island to Pointe-Claire, Île Perrot, Soulanges, Vaudreuil, and Île aux Tourtes.

-In 1672, King Louis XIV of France granted fiefdoms bordering on Lake of Two Mountains and Lake Saint-Louis to Louis de Berthé, Lord of Chailly, and to his brother Gabriel, Lord of La Joubardière.
+In 1672, King Louis XIV granted fiefdoms bordering on Lake of Two Mountains and Lake Saint-Louis to Louis de Berthé, Lord of Chailly, and to his brother Gabriel, Lord of La Joubardière.
 One of these adjacent fiefdoms was called Bellevue, due to its good views to the east and west.
 In 1677, the Parish of Saint-Louis-du-Bout-de-l'Île, sometimes also called Saint-Louis-du-Haut-de-l'Île, was founded.
 Jean de Lalonde was the first church warden.
 One September 30, 1687, Lalonde and four other parishioners were killed in a skirmish with the Iroquois.
 In 1703, the parish was closed and its registers moved to Lachine because of the constant threat from the Iroquois.

 Around 1712, René-Charles de Breslay (1658–1735), local parish priest from 1703 to 1719, got caught in a fierce snowstorm.
 He fell from his horse, broke his leg on the ice, and lost the horse.
 Breslay was allegedly saved through the intervention by Saint Anne, after which he built a chapel dedicated to her at the westernmost point of Montreal Island next to Fort Senneville and Tourtes Island (Île aux Tourtes).
 Two years later, the parish was reestablished and took the name Sainte-Anne-du-Bout-de-l'Île.

 From the early 1800s the town became a place of literary pilgrimage after Thomas Moore the famous Irish composer wrote one of his most celebrated works Canadian Boat Song here.